Jelle-tenB/Pick-A-Name-show/API-Backend/README.md

 ## Instructions

 * Fork this repository
-* Install the requirements (pip install -r Backend/requirements.txt)
+* Install the requirements (pip install -r requirements.txt)
 * Run main.py
 * Go to <http://127.0.0.1:5000/docs>
   * Here you can find the API documentation and try it.